 - Meghan Markle’s wedding veil was embellished with the flora of the 53 Commonwealth countries.
 Cyclamen Cyprium, the endemic cyclamen species of Cyprus, was also featured on the veil embellishment.

-The diverse symbology and folklore related to cyclamen often results in contradictory meanings messages.
+The diverse symbology and folklore related to cyclamen often produce contradictory meanings and messages.
 Cyclamen can mean love or resignation, fertility or death, good luck or goodbye.
 Before gifting someone cyclamen flowers, it is wise to consider the context of the situation and the sensibility of the recipient.
-Fortunately, a gift of cyclamen flowers is mostly seen as an expression of sincere feelings.
+Fortunately, a gift of these flowers is mostly seen as an expression of sincere feelings.

-It is believed that cyclamen flowers ward off evil forces and bring good luck.
+Cyclamen flowers are believed to ward off evil forces and bring good luck.
 Cyclamens bring back harmony and stabilize the vibe in a home where the family members have become alienated.
 This also applies to extended family homes, where cross-generational misunderstandings and conflict create long-term tension.
 This makes cyclamen flowers a perfect housewarming gift.
-When gifted to another family member, a pot of cyclamen flowers become an expression of kindness and support.
+When gifted to another family member, a pot of cyclamen flowers becomes an expression of kindness and support.

-According to a traditional belief from Central and Southern Europe, cyclamen flowers give hope and strength to the desperate, and uplift the spirit.
-These flowers are a perfect encouragement gift to someone who is going through a difficult phase in life, or struggles to overcome stress and depression.
+According to a traditional belief from Central and Southern Europe, cyclamen flowers give hope and strength to the desperate and uplift the spirit.
+These flowers are a perfect encouragement gift to someone going through a difficult phase in life or struggling to overcome stress and depression.

-Traditionally, cyclamen is a popular symbol of fertility, since the shape of the flower resembles the uterus.
-People used them as herbal amulets that promote conception.
+Traditionally, the cyclamen is a popular fertility symbol since the flower’s shape resembles the uterus.
+People used them as herbal amulets that promoted conception.
 A gift of cyclamen flowers is a nice way to celebrate the arrival of a baby in the family.
-It was once believed that cyclamen kept on the neck of a pregnant woman could ease childbirth.
+It was once believed that keeping cyclamen on a pregnant woman’s neck could ease childbirth.
 A contrary folk belief states that if a pregnant woman wears a cyclamen root or accidentally steps on cyclamen flowers, the child will be born prematurely.

 Some sources consider purple cyclamen a flower of goodbyes.
 Potted purple cyclamen can be gifted to friends and colleagues who are moving to another place, changing jobs, or retiring.

-Cyclamen flowers are almost never exchanged between lovers, because it is often seen as a symbol of separation.
+Cyclamen flowers are rarely exchanged between lovers because it is often seen as a symbol of separation.
 Red cyclamen could be an exception to this rule.